iamyize/CS2040/README.md

 7. tree *
 8. graphs *

-* the mostimportant topics!!
+### * the mostimportant topics!!

 ## Workload
 1. lectures(2 hours per section, 2 sections per week) covers the concepts and sample code
 2. labs(2 hours per week) approx. one day to finish the lab
 3. assignments(2 questions per two weeks) difficult and time-consuming
-4. tutorials (45 minutes per week)
+4. tutorials (45 minutes per week) needs to prepare bbefore hand
-5. other quizzes, usually graded
+5. other quizzes, usually graded, depends on the lecturer

 ## Useful links:
 1. To understand some basic OOP concepts: